 Indeed, her identity as a doctor, and specifically a female doctor, is central to understanding her behavior in this book.
 Marsh naturally trusts Dr. Kate because they have both dealt with life-and-death events at the hospital while also struggling with sexism and discrimination.
 (It’s quite satisfying when Marsh responds to an inquiry of “Mrs. or Miss?” with “Doctor!”
 It’s also depressing that modern readers can still see this exchange coming a mile away.)

 Thus, when a male doctor questions Katherine’s treatment recommendations, it makes sense that Marsh would instinctively side with her mentor.
 Various male suspects offer to take over her patient, saying things like, “After all, a girl like you, a very attractive young girl, can’t have had much experience in diabetic cases.”
 It may be “just” sexism, or they may want access to Kingsley for their own reasons.
-On the flip side, however, Marsh is still relatively inexperienced.
+On the other hand, however, Marsh is still relatively inexperienced.
 Dr. Kate could be making use of her hero worship to commit murder.
 Ultimately Marsh can only depend on her own judgement.
 She cannot count on anyone else to help her.

 At the same time, her glimpse behind the curtain of Dr. Kate’s seemingly perfect life gives Marsh something to think about regarding her own future.
 Partly inspired by this woman who seems to have it all—a high-powered career, a successful marriage, and a child—Marsh is about to undertake a postgraduate fellowship in England.
 Now she has no choice but to confront the horrifying garbage fire that is the Waring family.
 Marsh wonders whether Dr. Kate is still the role model she wishes to emulate.
 Katherine Waring herself advises,